emk/rdf-agraph/README.md

 # rdf-agraph: Ruby AllegroGraph adapter for RDF.rb

+[AllegroGraph][allegrograph]&#174; is a commercial RDF data store written in Lisp.
+AllegroGraph supports advanced queries and social network analysis.
+You can run [AllegroGraph Free Edition][free] on 64-bit Linux systems and store up to 50 million triples.
+(See below for installation instructions.)

 [RDF.rb][rdfrb] is an excellent Ruby library for working with RDF.
-[AllegroGraph][allegrograph]&#174; is a commercial RDF data store written in Lisp.
-AllegroGraph supports advanced graph queries and social network analysis.
+It supports a huge variety of RDF repositories and formats, and it's very convenient to use.

 This gem provides an optimized implementaton of RDF.rb's `Repository` interface.
 It supports bulk loads, bulk deletes, optimized statement